 (ii) any term, condition or provision of the licence concerned.

-[Section 11WF inserted by No. 53 of 2003 s.
+[Section 11WF inserted: No. 53 of 2003 s.
 28.]

 11WG.
 Licence conditions

 (1) It is a condition of every trading licence that, subject to any exception provided for in the regulations, the licensee must not supply gas to a customer otherwise than under —